WALTER P. NOCK, JR., ENS, USN

 From The Morning News from Wilmington, Delaware, on March 8, 1943:

-His father is the only person listed as next of kin.
+His father is listed as next of kin.

 Herbert Carroll, Jr. ’34 was also lost aboard USS Astoria (CA 34).